Objectives of the service

-RASOR will provide an accessible and engaging platform for real-time space images, videos and visualisations.
-Users will be able to choose from and view space data feeds from multiple sources directly through a single platform, including different satellites and telescopes.
-Feeds will be categorised for users based upon the type of space data, for instance images of the Earth, videos of the Sun or a rocket launch.
-RASOR will enhance the effectiveness of available feeds for its users, but also provide access to feeds currently not available.
+RASOR will provide an accessible and engaging platform for real-time and replay space videos and visualisations.
+Users will be able to choose from and view space imagery feeds from multiple sources directly through a single platform, including different satellites and telescopes.
+Feeds will be categorised for users based upon the type of space data, for instance images of the Earth, videos of the Sun or a live rocket launch.
+RASOR will enhance the effectiveness of available feeds for its users, but also provide access to imagery feeds currently not available.
 The service will be targeted at a wide variety of audiences from different backgrounds including general enthusiasts, educational organisations, and the greater public.
 Clear captions and information for each space data feed, along with logical time-stamps will increase the user-friendliness of the platform.

 Users and their needs